0xrafi-kaji/foundry-advanced-recap/README.md

 ## 🛠️ Usage
 - Navigate into `modules/<module-name>/README.md`
-- Fill in your notes for each module
+- You will find notes for each module
-- Commit changes as you progress
+- And all the code I wrote for each module

 ## 📂 Templates
 - Use `templates/note-template.md` to maintain a consistent style